jenkinsci/jira-steps-plugin/hugo/content/steps/issuelink/jira_new_remote_issuelink.md

 +++
-title = "NewRemoteIssueLink"
+title = "NewIssueRemoteLink"
-description = "More about jiraNewRemoteIssueLink step." tags = ["steps", "issue", "issuelink"] weight = 5 date = "2017-11-12"
+description = "More about jiraNewIssueRemoteLink step." tags = ["steps", "issue", "issuelink"] weight = 5 date = "2017-11-12"
 lastmodifierdisplayname = "Naresh Rayapati"
 +++

-### jiraNewRemoteIssueLink
+### jiraNewIssueRemoteLink

 This step creates a new remote link to a particular issue.